 - Limit the List of Ingredients – A really first-rate product will only need a few ingredients to create a great flavor and character.
 Look for creamers with cleaner, less processed foods such as soy, oats, coconut sugar, and water.
 Shy away from artificial flavors, additives, oils, and trans fats.

 - Go for Organic – Because nuts, seeds, soy, and oats are some of the most antibiotic-filled foods grown in the world, I would highly recommend choosing organic if you can afford it.
 That way, you’re saving yourself a lot of harm from powerful pesticides and also supporting plant-based businesses.

-- Create Your Own Creamer – If you’ve tried everything that’s available and you’re still unhappy, maybe it’s time to try homemade.
+- Create Your Own Creamer – If you’ve tried everything that’s available and you’re still unhappy, maybe it’s time to try homemade almond milk.
 The trick is to use half the amount of water that the recipe calls for.
 Usually, it’s 3-4 cups.
 In that case, I would try using two cups first to see how you like it and then decrease to one and a half if that’s not quite thick enough for you.

 Fast Food Vegan Breakfast Options

 Sometimes, there’s just not enough time to make or eat breakfast at home.
 If you’re in a pinch and really need to stop for an early morning snack on the road, here are some tips for vegan breakfast options: